brutalzinn/test--webhook-goroutines-queue/README.md

 - [x] setup model for queue
 - [x] setup Makefile
-- [x] setup docker compose to easily postgre setup
+- [x] setup docker compose to easily postgres setup
 - [ ] setup unit test
 - [ ] setup database integration test
-- [ ] setup retry item if status is 4
+- [ ] setup a STDOUT when the API is down all queues needed be cleaned and sheduler task need be reprocessed after startup.

 ## Example 1 - Sending webhook request and notify the result to other webhook